 So we have that (1) everything is in some sense directed toward certain ends by their nature and (2) whenever somethings works for an end we have a measure of goodness for that thing.
 This gives us a very general sense of goodness that applies to almost everything.
 Because this notion of goodness is so closely linked with the natures of things we can call it “natural goodness”.

 It might sound odd, but this natural goodness is in some sense both relative and objective.
 It is relative because what is good for you is dependent on the kind of thing that you are.
 If you had had a different nature, then different things would be good for you.
 It’s bad for cats to have two legs, but it is good for humans to have two legs.
 A good match causes fire when used, and a good fire extinguisher stops fire when used.
 However it’s still objective because at the more fundamental levels you don’t decide your own nature, and cannot change it.

-This natural goodness serves as the springboard for all ethical reasoning in natural law theory.
+Now, this natural goodness serves as the springboard for all ethical reasoning in natural law theory.
 The basic idea is that because we can study our human nature through various empirical methods and philosophical reasoning, we can also come to a better understanding on how to live well as humans.
-We can’t go into all the details here, but I’m happy to answer any specific questions afterwards.

 2.4.
 Accountability, duty, and authority

 While we can’t go through all the details here, what I would like to do is give you a rough idea of how on natural law theory we can move from this natural goodness to thinks like moral accountability, duties, and authority.